hashobject/perun.io/resources/guides/getting-started.md

   also be expanded.
 Adding lists, images and code snippets is trivial with Markdown.
 You can learn more about Markdown in [Github's excellent guides][md-guide].
-- Remembering and typing the long `boot serve ...` command can be annoying, learn how you can define your own tasks consisting of several sub-tasks in the [Boot Task Guide][task-guide]
+- Remembering and typing the long `boot perun/serve ...` command can be annoying, learn how you can define your own tasks consisting of several sub-tasks in the [Boot Task Guide][task-guide]
 - **Make a blog.** Everyone can have a [blog][blog], they're a good